Iran's Rouhani hopeful US arms embargo push will fail - France 24

 But a UN embargo on materials and technology that Iran could use for its ballistic missile programme is to remain in place until 2023.

-The European Union has said it will continue to enforce its own embargo against Iran after the lifting of the first UN embargo.
+The European Union has said it will continue to enforce its own embargo against Iran after the lifting of the first UN restrictions.

 Under the accord officially known as the Joint Comprehensive Plan of Action, Iran committed to limiting its nuclear programme in exchange for sanctions relief.

-The JCPOA has been on life-support since the US withdrew from it and reimposed unilateral sanctions in 2018.
+The JCPOA has been on life-support since the US under President Donald Trump withdrew from it and reimposed unilateral sanctions in 2018.

 Iran has since taken small but escalatory steps away from compliance with the agreement as it presses for the sanctions relief it was promised.